almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 Depending on which certification that you are going for, sometimes there are vouchers available that will reduce or eliminate the cost of the exam and/or study materials.
 Check with the certificate issuer about any vouchers or other offers they have to reduce the expenditure for taking the certification exams.

+### I have Google and AWS (or other multiple non-related) certifications and cannot get a job.
+Why is this?

+As an interviewer explained to me once... you have a lot of in a lot of areas.
+You will have greater success if you specialize in a few areas than trying to know it all.

+In other words, if you have several certifications in AWS and none in Google or Azure, then you will be better qualified for and more likely to get hired for an AWS role, because you would be considered as a specialist in AWS.

+For example, you have an issue with your car.
+Would you take to the mechanic that also is a paralegal or would you take it to the mechanic that works at two different car dealerships?
+It is obvious that you would take it to the latter because s/he has more experience with cars than the former.
+The same applies when it comes to tech.
+Specialize in one technology stack and you will have a greater chance of getting opportunities that you apply for.

 ## Degrees